 Kick the Dog: Oh, so many moments from the nasty socks.
 Some of the more memorable moments include Gordon and Missy both threatening to rape Syrius and bullying Molly to tears, Patrick faking being raped for attention just after Trisha's very real and traumatic rape by Alexa, Trisha bragging about how she gave Molly and Syrius's info to her friends, and Esmeralda driving Syrius to self-harm twice.

 Knight Templar Parent: Josephine isn't above ripping up Rod's porn or burning Chris's Disney videos to protect her children from their existence.

 Kuudere: Cassie is this combined with Type A Tsundere.
 Olivia also has shades of this (she's a no-nonsense elitist type, but she showed her soft side in her intro thread while squeeing over Janet's chinchilla).

-Moral Event Horizon: In-universe, Esmeralda's recent driving of Syrius to a breakdown is being treated this way.
+Moral Event Horizon: In-universe, Angela and Esmeralda's recent driving of Syrius to a breakdown is being treated this way.
 Gordon and Missy live on the other side of this, and Patrick's come to visit them several times.